Welcome to The Author Village

-Back in the spring, I received a phone call from my booking agent, Jean Dayton of Dayton Bookings.
+Back in the spring of 2017, I received a phone call from my booking agent, Jean Dayton of Dayton Bookings.
 After seventeen plus years in the business, she was retiring.

 On the one hand (and selfishly), I was sad.
 I’d been her client since 2002 and loved working with Jean.
 But at the same time, I was thrilled for her.
 I knew this was something she’d been contemplating for awhile.

 A few days later, I received an email from Loren Long.
 Loren was also a client of Jean’s, and like me, he was simultaneously bummed and thrilled when he’d heard the news.
 He was reaching out because he wanted to know if I knew my plans moving forward with regards to booking school visits and appearances.

 I called Loren back that afternoon and told him I wasn’t looking for a new agent.
 Of late, Jean hadn’t been handling nearly as many of my appearances, and I’d taken to scheduling more and more school visits on my own.

 Loren didn’t know what he was going to do.
 He wasn’t certain he wanted to handle his own bookings.
 He was planning on reaching out to his publishers and to local bookstores to see if they knew anyone who did this type of work.
 Then Loren asked,